Implicit Neural Representations with Fourier Kolmogorov-Arnold Networks: Conclusion

 \section{Conclusion}

 In this paper, we proposed FKAN for implicit neural signal representations.
 The proposed FKAN utilizes learnable activation functions modeled as Fourier series to capture task-specific frequency components and learn complex patterns of high-dimensional signals in a fine-grained manner.
 We investigated the performance of our proposed FKAN on two signal representation tasks, namely image representation and 3D occupancy volume representation.
-Experimental results demonstrate that our proposed FKAN outperforms three state-of-the-art baselines with faster convergence.
+Experimental results demonstrated that our proposed FKAN outperforms four state-of-the-art baselines with faster convergence.
 It improves the PSNR and SSIM for the image representation task and IoU for the 3D occupancy volume representation task.
-For future work, we will consider image-denoising, image super-resolution, and neural radiance field tasks.
+For future work, we will consider neural radiance field task.